hlam9/covid-3d-data/README.md

 How to share code: We are sharing through github

-We are dealing with 3d images, focusing mainly on these two data sets:
+We are dealing with 3d images, focusing mainly on these two data sets below.
+We pull the data from the Cancer Imaging Archive, specifically the Medical Imaging Data Resource Center (MIDRC).

 MIDRC-RICORD-1A-419639-000082 # This data set contains the infected lung